ilyavoronin/preprint_server/README.md

 ```
 The following options are available:
 * filter-duplicates -- publication with doi, that already exists in the database, won't be stored (defautlt: true)
 * with-doi -- store only records that have doi

+The number of the last processed archive with SemanticScholar data is saved in file `START.txt` and on the next launch processing will start from the archive number specified in this file

 For example:
 ```sh